 - All nominations will be available for members of the community to review and comment.

-- All nominated sites will be considered by the Best of the Web Committee for an award.
+- All nominated projects will be considered by the Best of the Web Committee for an award.

 - See the outline of Panel review process.

-- When voting is open, registered [logged in] users will be able to select a project and cast a vote.
+- When voting is open, registered users will be able to select a project and cast a vote.

-- Only registered users can vote for a site.
+- Only registered users can vote for a project.
 Each user has one vote.

 If you haven’t registered, feel free to set up an account.
-Accounts created during a campaign to promote a site will not be approved.
+Accounts created during a campaign to promote a project will not be approved.

 - Voting for the ‘People’s Choice’ is limited to members of this online community [professionals, researchers and students in cultural informatics] because it is not intended to be a public popularity contest.
 Like the other Best of the Web Awards, the People’s Choice is an opportunity for peers – people in our field – to recognize good work.
 Broad, public campaigns for support are not encouraged.
 Collegial jostling is expected.

 - Best of the Web 2015 Awards will be made at Museums and the Web 2015, in Chicago on Friday, April 10th, 2015